d1j/facebook-stats/readme.md

-# "Cha Cha" reaction counting script
+# "Cha Cha" counting script

-The script analyzes the basic stats of a Facebook chat.
+This script calculates the basic stats of a Facebook chat.

 It gathers the following information:
 * The number of messages each participant has sent;
 * The number of Cha Cha reactions given/received by each participant;

-The script also figures out how many times each participant reacted to a particular participant's message in the group chat.
+The script also calculates how many times each participant reacted to particular participant's messages in the group chat.

 Calculated data is written to a *.csv file.